open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 #### Even distribution of Prometheus targets
 The Target Allocator’s first job is to discover targets to scrape and OTel Collectors to allocate targets to.
+It does so as follows:

+1. The Target Allocator finds all of the the metrics targets to scrape
+2. The Target Allocator finds all of the available Collectors
+3. The Target Allocator determines which Collectors scrape which metrics
+4. The Collectors query the Target Allocator to find out what metrics to scrape
-Then it can distribute the targets it discovers among the Collectors.
-The Collectors in turn query the TA for metrics endpoints to scrape, and then the Collectors’ Prometheus receivers scrape the metrics targets.
-This means that the OTel Collectors -- not a Prometheus scraper -- collect the metrics.
+5. The Collectors scrape their assigned targets

+This means that the OTel collectors -- not a Prometheus scraper -- collect the metrics.
-A **target** is an endpoint that supplies metrics for Prometheus to store.

-A **scrape** is the action of collecting metrics through an HTTP request from a targeted instance, parsing the response, and ingesting the collected samples to storage.
+A **Target** is an endpoint that supplies Metrics for Prometheus to store.
+A **Scrape** is the action of collecting Metrics through an HTTP request from a targeted instance, parsing the response, and ingesting the collected samples to storage.

 ![Data flow from Target Allocator to the OTel Collector.](target-allocator-sharding.png)